rjarea51/StratuxHud/readme.md

 ```
 ## Software changes to better fit text (lower) on to the glass

-Some of the ext was for me to high up.
+Some of the text was for me to high up on the glass.
 As of v1.3 (Feb 2019) you will have to add the following code in altitude.py only.
-I left the G-Meter text (you can remove the code for it in the HUD config web interface).
+I left the G-Meter text (you can remove the code for it in the HUDconfig web interface).
 I changed the value for both to "3" in:
 ```diff
 sudo nano /home/pi/StratuxHud/views/altitude.py